Ke'Bryan Hayes Player Props: Pirates vs. Braves

 Ke'Bryan Hayes At The Plate

-- Hayes has 16 doubles, five triples, five home runs and 16 walks while batting .243.
+- Hayes is batting .247 with 17 doubles, five triples, six home runs and 17 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.